COVID-19 Updates: FIDM announces a broad expansion of on-campus learning and activities by this fall 2021. Learn more.

 A study of the process of garment prototype development and approval prior to production.
 Students learn how to create a technical packet of specifications and fit requirements for a variety of clothing styles utilizing the Gerber Technology web-based PDM system.
 Initial costs of all materials incurred in the production process are identified and estimated.

 A continuation of the Trend and Design Application (MPDV 2300) course.
 Students create their own line of exclusive products for an existing business.
 Emphasis is placed upon analyzing past selling results and incorporating those findings into a portion of the new line.
 Students learn how to make effective presentations of their seasonal lines while defending their design decisions.

 Prerequisites: MPDV 1850, MPDV 2300

 Students apply previously learned skills in garment specifications and costing to complete the production cycle.
 Emphasis is placed on how to source all components of a garment, locate a maker for the garment, negotiate price for a garment, and develop a merchandising and production calendar.
 Students visit and evaluate a production facility.
 Prerequisite: MPDV 2400

 In this course, students produce a sample of one of their original designs.
 Emphasis is on creating a prototype by developing garment specifications, applying advanced draping and pattern drafting techniques, and assessing the fit.

 Prerequisites: MFTG 1400, MFTG1700, MPDV 1850, MPDV2400

 A continuation of the Preproduction for Apparel course, students expand their understanding of garment specifications and construction.
 Emphasis is placed upon analyzing the choices made for materials and garment construction, and how these choices affect the price of a garment.
-Students use the Gerber Technology web-based PDM system to create technical packs and cost sheets.
+Students use the NGC cloud-based PLM system to create technical packs and cost sheets.